open-compensation-token-license/license-token-website/wikisrc/open-source-developer-patronage-programs.md

 - [GitHub Open Source Guides](https://github.com/open-source/guides): A collection of resources for open source contributors, including guidance on patronage programs.
 - [Patreon Developer Documentation](https://www.patreon.com/developers/docs): Technical documentation for integrating Patreon with open source projects.

 By embracing Open Source Developer Patronage Programs, we can create a more sustainable future for FOSS and ensure that the developers who build our digital world receive the support they deserve.
+For more insights on [open-source developer support programs](https://www.license-token.com/wiki/open-source-developer-support-programs) and [open-source developer financial support](https://www.license-token.com/wiki/open-source-developer-financial-support), explore additional resources and strategies.